coderdev04/sqlite3-terminal/README.md

 a simple terminal for sqlite3

 # Prerequisites
-Python 3.x.x and sqlite3,python emulator with library support(for android)
+Python 3.x.x and sqlite3 , python emulator with library support(for android eg.Pydroid3)
 ```
 pip install db-sqlite3
 ```